 Apparently the above $TP$ and $T \overline C$ transformations for $d_{L(R)}$ and $f_{L(R)}$ fermions have the same form as Eq.(\ref{TLR}), therefore they carry the same representation theory as Eq.(\ref{RepT}).

-From a condensed matter theory point of view, the above argument can be understood as there are three different types of point like topological defects in a TSC protected by $\overline C P T$ symmetries, characterized by the $T^4=-1$, $(TP)^4=-1$, and $(T\overline C)^4=-1$ projective symmetries that the corresponding Majorana zero modes carry.
-Since point like defects can only be created/anihilated in pairs, there is a natural notion of particle and anti-particle pair.
+From a condensed matter theory point of view, the above argument can be understood as there are three different types of point-like topological defects in a TSC protected by $\overline C, P$ and $T$ symmetries, characterized by the $T^4=-1$, $(TP)^4=-1$, and $(T\overline C)^4=-1$ projective symmetries that the corresponding topological Majorana zero modes carry.
+Since point-like defects can only be created/anihilated in pairs, there is a natural notion of neutrino and anti-neutrino pair.
 In the following, we again construct some explicit $1$D TSC models to further explain this idea.

-Similar to the time reversal protected Majorana chain that has been discussed at the very beginning of this paper, we can also construct $TP$(Here again we only consider the internal action of $P$ symmetry, since the symmetry protection nature of Majorana zero modes only relies on the internal action and has nothing to do with the coordinate action.) and $T\overline C$ protected Majorana chains explicitly.
+Similar to the time reversal protected Majorana chain that has been discussed at the very beginning of this paper, we can also construct $TP$(Here again we only consider the internal action of $P$ symmetry, since the symmetry protected nature of topological Majorana zero modes only relies on the internal action and has nothing to do with the coordinate action.) and $T\overline C$ protected Majorana chains explicitly.
 Let us consider the following Hamiltonian:

 and